ballerina-platform/ballerina-dev-website/swan-lake/learn/writing-secure-ballerina-code.md

 stream<record{}, error> resultStream = jdbcClient->query(`SELECT NAME FROM STUDENT WHERE ID = ${<@untainted> studentId}`);
 ```

 Command-line arguments passed to Ballerina programs and inputs received through service resources are considered as tainted.
-Additionally, return values of certain functions are marked with the `@tainted` annotation to denote that the resulting value should be considered as untrusted data.
+Additionally, return values of certain functions are marked with the `@tainted` annotation to denote that the resulting value should be considered untrusted data.

 For example, the `query` remote method of the `java.jdbc` client highlighted above returns a value of type `@tainted stream <record {}, sql:Error>`.
-This means that any value read from a database is considered as untrusted.
+This means that any value read from a database is considered untrusted.

 When the Ballerina compiler can determine that a function is returning tainted data without tainted data being passed in as parameters to that function, it is required to annotate the function's return type with the `@tainted` annotation.
-If not, the function author has to clean up the data before returning.
+If not, the function author has to clean up the data before returning it.
 For instance, if you want to read from the database and return a result, you either need to annotate that function's return type with `@tainted` or you have to clean up and make sure the returned data is not tainted.

 ### Securely Using Tainted Data with Security-Sensitive Parameters